Cercopedius

 Taxonomic history

 Cercopedius was described by Sleeper in 1955, making it a relatively recently established within the diverse Entiminae.
-The C. artemisiae was presumably described concurrently or shortly thereafter.
+The type C. artemisiae was presumably described concurrently or shortly thereafter.

 Research needs